 The Arkansas Department of Education standards require that all public-school students receive instruction in Arkansas History as applicable by grade.
-Students in 7th grade will have an Arkansas history course to work through in the Online School.
+Arkansas History will be embedded in US History Part 1 in 7th Grade and US History Part 2 in 8th Grade per revised AR State Standards.